-- 1. Tenant's Contractor shall furnish and install DENT Instruments sub-meters for electrical load sub metering. - a.
-Whole sub-panel loads: - 1) Power Scout 12 HD with enclosure plus display. - b.
-Equipment loads:
+- 1. Tenant shall submit to Landlord sub-meter matrix that identifies each load captured by each DENT sub-meter. - Sub-meters shall have a local display. - 3.
+Tenant's Contractor shall furnish and install DENT Instruments sub-meters for electrical load sub metering. - a.
+Single load: - 1) Power Scout 3037 with enclosure plus display.

-- 1) Power Scout 3037 with ethernet & serial plus display. - 2.
+- b.
+Multiple loads: - 1) Power Scout 12 HD with enclosure plus display. - 4.
 Sub-meters shall be integrated with the Base Building sub-meter network.
-Integration to include tracking and reporting functions for the purpose of billing back the Tenant for actual consumption. - 3.
-Installation shall be coordinated with Landlord and Chief Engineer.
+Integration to include tracking and reporting functions for the purpose of billing back the Tenant for actual consumption. - 5.
+Sub-meter enclosures shall be labeled in a typical fashion as approved by the Chief Engineer. - 6.
+Installation shall be coordinated with Landlord and Chief Engineer. - 7.
+Contractor shall utilize Twisted Pair Automation for start-up and commissioning of sub-meter equipment. - a.
+Contact: brian@twistedpairautomation.com